Takahashi FOA-60 Review

 The FOA-60 delivered excellent lunar images, but again this is where the FOA-60Q with its extender module fitted shows its advantage: more image scale of course, but absolutely sharp across the whole frame.
 If you want a compact scope for lunar imaging (collecting phases, for example), the FOA-60Q is the one.
 Similarly, the FOA-60Q might be the best portable eclipse imager available.

-The base FOA-60 shows dramatic off-axis curvature on a full-frame sensor and this is where the Q module again shows what it’s for.
+The base FOA-60 shows substantial off-axis curvature on a full-frame sensor and this is where the Q module again shows what it’s for.
 Sure, it’s slow at F15, but the pay off is an extremely wide and flat field.
 Apart from a touch of vignetting in the very corners (that might be due to my cheap T-ring; a Takahashi wide-mount would be better), the ‘Q’ is flat and perfect edge-to-edge.

 Full frame (EOS 5D) image of M42 with FOA-60 shows lots of curvature towards the edges